worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/surveycto-encryption-guidelines.md

 * `name_of_my_project_Public.pem`
 * `name_of_my_project_PRIVATEDONOTSHARE.pem`

+There is nothing special with a `.pem` file, it is just a file with a long random string of text that is your key.
+A `.pem` files can be open with any raw text editor.
+For example, Notepad (Windows), TextEdit (Mac), any code editor like Atom, Notepad++, Stata's do-file editor etc.
+You might have to open the raw text editor first, and open the `.pem` file from within the editor.
 You will store the keys in a password manager, and then delete these files on your computer.
-Be sure to give the key files a name that you can recogize easily.
+Be sure to give the key files a name that you can recognize easily.

 <img src="https://github.com/worldbank/dime-standards/blob/scto-guidelines/dime-research-standards/pillar-4-data-security/data-security-resources/img/scto-encrypt-create-3.png" width="75%"><!--- Image is read from master branch or use full URL-->